-D.4 BRACHIOPLEXUS INJURIES
+D.4 Brachial Plexus Injuries

-Brachioplexus injuries to the nerves and shoulder girdle region result in loss of motor and sensory function, pain and instability of the shoulder.
-Signs and symptoms vary with the mechanism of injury.
+Brachial plexus injuries to the nerves and shoulder girdle region result in loss of motor and sensory function, pain and instability of the shoulder.
+Signs and symptoms vary with the mechanism of injury and the nature and extent of the neurological involvement.
 The two modes of injury are: 1) acute direct trauma, and 2) repetitive motion or overuse.
 Transient compression, stretch or traction (neuropraxia) causes sensory and motor signs lasting days to weeks.
-Damage to the axon (axonomesis) without disruption of the nerve framework may cause similar symptoms.
+Damage to the axon (axonotmesis) without disruption of the nerve framework may cause similar symptoms.
 The recovery time is delayed and depends upon axon regrowth distally from the site of injury.
-Laceration or disruption of the entire nerve with complete loss of framework (neurotmesis) is the most severe form of nerve injury.
-Return of function is dependent upon regrowth of the nerve distal to the injury site.
+Laceration or disruption of the entire nerve with complete loss of framework (axonotmesis) is the most severe form of nerve injury.
+Return of function is dependent upon regrowth of the nerve distal to the injury site, but total disruption of the axon sheath may mitigate against recovery.